-As you make your way back out into the world of travel, I can’t stress enough that people are going to try your patience.
+As you make your way back out into the world, I can’t stress enough that people are going to try your patience.
 Part of knowing how to road trip responsibly is anticipating that things may rub you the wrong way.
 As a country, not only are we dealing with a pandemic, we are dealing with mixed views and in some cases, downright stupidity.

 Try to remember, we’ve ALL been through a stressful time.
 Some people have been affected more than others and some people have handled it better.
-As travelers we need to set an example.
-We need to be kind.
+As responsible travelers, let’s set an example and be kind.

-When you decide to visit another city or town, keep in mind that you’re visiting someone else’s home.
+When you decide to visit another city or town, remember that you’re visiting someone else’s home.
 Someone lives in that city or town and is impacted by what you do while you are there.
 Learning how to travel and road trip responsibly means that your impact will be positive.